khamiltonuk/KristianKreativeKode/_posts/too-smart-for-your-own-good.md

 "Converting is cheating, it's like using a side effect of concatenating strings to do a calculation."

-I responded, "Sounds like something a back end developer would say, type coercion in javascript behaves consistently, but not a logical way. and it's not a bad thing if you know what you are doing."
+I responded, "Sounds like something a back end developer would say, type coercion in javascript behaves consistently, but not in a logical way. and it's not a bad thing if you know what you are doing."

 I gave it a go...